Residency Requirements & Legal Guide in Canada

 Banking Access

-- Proof of address
+- Proof of Canadian address

 Insurance Requirements

-- Private health for new arrivals
+- Private health insurance for first 3 months (most provinces)

 Citizenship Requirements